chazmcgarvey/vimcoder/README.md

 If you are using the default Makefile template for C++, typing ":make" without any arguments will compile your code.
 Typing ":make run" will run all of the test cases against your code.
-Typing ":make test" will also run the test cases against your code, up until the first failed test at which point it will abort.
+Typing ":make test" will also run the test cases against your code, except it will abort at the first failed test.

 A Makefile template is not yet provided for any other language, but you can write one yourself if you are so inclined.
 Read on to learn how templates